NathanielAddo/11352845_DCIT205/README.md

 Staff: This webpage displays the contact cards of the faculty in the department.

+All pages contain a sidebar which links you to other pages and makes navigation easier.
+The sidebar contains buttons: Admission, Staff, Events, Courses, and contact us.
+These buttons direct you to the respective webpages The buttons change color when you're active on the particular webpage the button directed you to.

 ## How to clone and set up the project.
 To run this project locally, ensure you have the following: